hellojwilde/hellojwilde.github.io/_posts/2008-08-04-solving-the-no-traversible-adapter-found-error.md

 layout: article
 title: Solving the "No traversable adapter found."
 Error
 seciton: articles
+summary:
+    Ever seen that error in Zope or Plone?
+Here's a general heuristic for fixing it.
 ---
 I was recently troubleshooting an installation of Plone and tried to install one of the hundreds of Plone products.
 Immediately after